The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Introduction

 For the remainder of this subsection, the symbols $r$ and $n$ will represent two natural numbers so that $1\leqslant r <n$.
 It is fine to allow $r\geq n$ as well, but we do not as under the general form of the Higman definition of the groups $\Gnr$, the groups $G_{n,r}$ and $G_{n,(r+n-1)}$ are isomorphic.

 Given such $r$ and $n$, the Cantor space $\CCnr$ is the space consisting of all infinite sequences defined as follows:

-where $\rd$ is the set $\{\dot{0},\dot{1},\ldots, \dot{r-1}\}$ which is a set of $r$ symbols disjoint from $\{0,1,\ldots, n-1\}$.
-That is, $\CCnr$ can be thought of as a disjoint union of $r$ copies of the infinite $n$-ary Cantor space $\mathfrak{C}_n:=\{0,1,\ldots, n-1\}^\omega$ (the standard topology on $\CCnr$ is the product topology, considering $\rd$ and $\{0,1,2,\ldots, n-1\}$ as finite discrete spaces).
+where $\rd$ is the set $\{\dot{0},\dot{1},\ldots, \dot{r-1}\}$ which is a set of $r$ symbols disjoint from $\nset$.
+That is, $\CCnr$ can be thought of as a disjoint union of $r$ copies of the infinite $n$-ary Cantor space $\mathfrak{C}_n:=\nset^\omega$ (the standard topology on $\CCnr$ is the product topology, considering $\rd$ and $\{0,1,2,\ldots, n-1\}$ as finite discrete spaces).

 Now, the group $\Gnr$ is then precisely the group generated by prefix replacement maps: one specifies two incomparable finite prefixes $c_1a_1a_2\ldots a_j$ and $c_2b_1b_2\ldots b_k$ (for some indices $j$ and $k$), and then `swaps' these prefixes (here, two prefixes are incomparable if neither is a prefix of the other).
-That is, e.g., a point $c_1a_1a_2\ldots a_ja_{j+1}a_{j+2}\ldots$ would map to $c_2 b_1b_2\ldots b_ka_{j+1}a_{j+2}\ldots$ while $c_2b_1b_2\ldots b_kb_{k+1}b_{k+2}\ldots$ would map to $c_1a_1a_2\ldots a_jb_{k+1}b_{k+2}\ldots$.
+For example, a point $c_1a_1a_2\ldots a_ja_{j+1}a_{j+2}\ldots$ would map to $c_2 b_1b_2\ldots b_ka_{j+1}a_{j+2}\ldots$ while $c_2b_1b_2\ldots b_kb_{k+1}b_{k+2}\ldots$ would map to $c_1a_1a_2\ldots a_jb_{k+1}b_{k+2}\ldots$.
 Note that one can think of this group as a group of piecewise affine transformations of the space $\CCnr$ which are locally orientation preserving.
-The book \cite{Higmanfpsg} introduces these groups and is still a main source of information on the Higman groups, which family of groups provides the first infinite source of infinite, finitely presented simple groups (the commutator subgroup of $\Gnr$ is always simple, and is equal to $\Gnr$ when $n$ is even, or is index two in $\Gnr$ when $n$ is odd).
-The Higman groups are much studied but are still of topical interest, retaining as they do some cloak of mystery.
+The book \cite{Higmanfpsg} introduces these groups and is still a main source of information on the Higman-Thompson groups, which family of groups provides the first infinite source of infinite, finitely presented simple groups (the commutator subgroup of $\Gnr$ is always simple, and is equal to $\Gnr$ when $n$ is even, or is index two in $\Gnr$ when $n$ is odd).
+The Higman-Thompson groups are much studied but are still of topical interest, retaining as they do some cloak of mystery.
 Some investigations of these groups are \cite{Higmanfpsg,Pardo,MR1170379,Britaetal,Thumann}.

 It is well known that in the case $n=2$ and $r=1$, the group $G_{2,1}$ is isomorphic to the R. Thompson group $V$, and in general, following the notation of Brown introduced in \cite{BrownFinite}, we will denote $G_{n,1}$ as $V_n$.
-The groups $V_n$ are called the Higman--Thompson groups, as they are natural generalizations of the Thompson group $V$ in the Higman groups framework.

 Similarly, there are subgroups $F_n<T_n<V_n$ (again adopting the notation of Brown).
 The groups $F_n$, $T_n$ and $V_n$ naturally generalize the R. Thompson groups $F=F_2$, $T=T_2$, and $V=V_2$.
 (See Thompson's 1965 notes \cite{ThompsonNotes} or the oft-cited survey \cite{CFP} for more information on the R. Thompson groups.)
 We will not discuss the groups $F_n$ and $T_n$ in any depth in this article, but we will relate the work done here to previous work carried out for those groups.